tailcallhq/tailcallhq.github.io/docs/intro/quickstart.md

 ### Installation

-1. Download the latest release of Tailcall from <a href="https://github.com/tailcallhq/monotail/releases/latest" target="_blank">the latest release page </a>.
+1. Download the latest release of Tailcall from <a href="https://github.com/tailcallhq/monotail/releases/latest" target="_blank">the latest release page</a>.
 The release is named `tailcall-v<x.y.z>.zip` where `x.y.z` is the latest release version.
 2. Create a directory and unzip the file in the directory.
-The unzipped file contains a bunch of file in the following directory structure -
+The unzipped file contains a bunch of files in the following directory structure -

    ```
    .